foo123/FILTER.js/readme.md

 __Parallel Processing Support (browser and node)__ (support parallel procesing/filtering with filter workers in an intuitive and transparent way, see examples)

-__GPU Processing Support (browser and node, in progress)__ (support GPU-based parallel procesing/filtering with glsl filters in an intuitive and transparent way, in progress)
+__GPU Processing Support (browser and node, in progress)__ (support GPU-based parallel procesing/filtering with glsl filters in an intuitive and transparent way)

 __Image Blending Modes__ (analogous to PhotoShop blend modes)